Are you having problems with a landlord who is practicing slumlording?

 Option One: Make sure your landlord knows about the problems you are having in your rental house or apartment.
 By informing your landlord, whether verbally or in writing, that legally obligates them to make the repairs.
-If possible, try to communicate in writing and keep a COPY of anything that you give to your landlord (ie. take a picture of it on your phone before you turn it in).
+If possible, try to communicate in writing and keep a COPY of anything that you give to your landlord (ie. take a picture of it on your phone before you turn it in, or communicate via text or email).
 Thoroughly document everything with pictures and videos, including things in your home that need to be repaired.

 Option Two: If your landlord will not make repairs after you have communicated with them, contact an advocacy agency to speak with your landlord on your behalf.
 Sometimes outside pressure from someone else that knows the rules can really make a difference.
 At the bottom of this page are a list of agencies that you can reach out to for help and advice.